dart-archive/rpc/README.md

 Inside of your API class you can define public methods that will correspond to methods that can be called on your API.

-For a method to be exposed as a remote API endpoint it must be annotated with the `@ApiMethod` annotation specifying a unique path used for routing requests to the method.
+For a method to be exposed as a remote API method it must be annotated with the `@ApiMethod` annotation specifying a unique path used for routing requests to the method.